OH1KK/Mbox-N4-Stream-Deck/README.md

 }
 ````

-Rotaty buttons and touchscreen show event, but they are not mapped to anywhere in this code.
+Rotary button rotate+push, and touchscreen swipe events are shown on console, but they are not used in this example.